skyewatcher/OSINTtools/index.md

 [editor on GitHub](https://github.com/skyewatcher/OSINTtools/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

+### Social Media
+[Spiderfoot](https://spiderfoot.com) to research social media links and online footprints.

+##The Boss
-[The Boss](https://osintframework.com/) This is street cred, which used to be a secret, but here I am telling it.
+[OSINT Framework](https://osintframework.com/) This is street cred, which used to be a secret, but here I am telling it.

 # GIT HUB PAGES (Markdown instructions)